Estimating Design Operating Characteristics in Bayesian Adaptive Clinical Trials: Application to the PROTECT Design

-To showcase this feature, Figure~\ref{fig:9890} shows the same results as in Figure~\ref{fig:power} - excluding the initial set of observations - for different decision thresholds $U=0.98$ and $U=0.9$; these values correspond to more and less conservative decision rules in compare to $U=0.95$, respectively.
+To showcase this feature, Figure~\ref{fig:9890} shows the results in Figure~\ref{fig:01}---excluding the training points---for the decision thresholds $U=0.98$ and $U=0.9$.
+These values correspond to more- and less-conservative decision rules relative to $U=0.95$, respectively.
+Using the more-conservative decision criterion ($U = 0.98$) results in a smaller probability of stopping early for superiority for $\mathrm{OR}<1$, but controls the probability of a false positive result at the interim analysis (Figure~\ref{fig:98}, where $\mathrm{OR} =1$).
+The more-permissive decision threshold ($U = 0.9$), however, increases the chance of stopping the trial early due to efficacy but increases the chance of a false positive result to 12.5\% (Figure~\ref{fig:90}, where $\mathrm{OR} =1$).